unparalleled-js/docs-1/developing-connectors/cookbook/introduction.md

 If you're building this connector to be accessible by our active community of Workato chefs, head over to our [support site to submit a ticket](https://support.workato.com/support/tickets/new).
 We'll route you to the proper channels and also set up some time to review your connector.

 **Expect to see the following benefits:**
-1. Increased usage of your API for your customers as they integrate through Workato
+1. Increased usage of your API for your customers as they integrate with Workato
-2. More leads for your services as integrators on Workato continue search for new business applications that make their lives easier
+2. More leads for your services as users on Workato are constantly searching for new business applications that make their lives easier
-3. Greater exposure of integration use cases in our fantastic community
+3. Greater exposure to integration use cases from our fantastic community

 ## Object-based connectors
 You may find yourself wondering what object-based connectors are in the first place but before that we must first clarify what resources and procedures are in applications.